Kim2091/helpful-scripts/Image Tiling/README.md

 * pillow
 * argparse

-`python Image Tiling Script v2.py /path/to/image/folder --tile-size 512 --color-type g --skip-tiles --min-tile-size 256 /path/to/output/folder`
+`python TileImages.py /path/to/image/folder --tile-size 512 --color-type g --skip-tiles --min-tile-size 256 /path/to/output/folder`

     /path/to/image/folder: This is the path to the folder containing the images to be tiled.
 All subfolders will be searched recursively.
     --tile-size 512: This specifies the size of the tiles in pixels.
 The default value is 512.
 Tiles will be square.